Badonix/Leetcode/README.md

 # Leetcode
-Yes, I know, some of the solutions are literal shit
+Yes, I know, some of this solutions are literal shit